parisni/mimic-omop-guidelines/01-introduction.md

 	- Three types of data are collected :
 		- clinical data from hospital information system,
 		- death data from the social security database
-		- High granulary data as the waveform of EKG, EEG.
+		- High granulary data as the waveform of EKG, EEG: In this article we won't speak about high frequency datas.

 ## conclusion
 The MIMIC-III database is unique in capturing highly granular structured data.
 But the conception of this database was time consuming and  unfortunately only 45,000 unique patients’ data from a single center were captured.